aemer0220/Resolution-Refutation-Method-Knowledge-Base/README.md

 * PRINT : Prints the clauses currently in the knowledge base
 * ASK <query> : Determines if the knowledge base entails <query> using the resolution refutation method.
 (ONLY SUPPORTING LITERALS; LITERALS MAY INCLUDE PARENTHESES AND/OR NEGATIONS)
 * PROOF <query> : Prints a proof of <query> from the knowledge base, obtained via the resolution refutation method.
 (ONLY SUPPORTING LITERALS; LITERALS MAY INCLUDE PARENTHESES AND/OR NEGATIONS)
-* PARSE <sentence> : Prints the parse tree of the given <sentence> in (simplified) propositional logic.
-(NOT CURRENTLY SUPPORTED)
-* CNF <sentence> : Prints the conjunctive normal form representation of the given <sentence> in (simplified) propositional logic.
-(ONLY SUPPORTING LITERALS; LITERALS MAY INCLUDE PARENTHESES AND/OR NEGATIONS)
-* TELL <sentence> : Adds the clauses in the CNF representation of <sentence> to the knowledge base.
-(NOT CURRENTLY SUPPORTED)